 Competitive Analysis Topic Template

-With Sprout’s Competitive Analysis Topic Template for Advanced Listening, you can easily define your individual competitors and create an optimized query for tracking their performance.
+With Sprout’s Competitive Analysis Topic Template for Social Listening, you can easily define your individual competitors and create an optimized query for tracking their performance.
 This turns each competitor into its own data point, making it straightforward to compare metrics in trends to help influence your social strategy.

 If you’re performing Brand Health Analysis as a part of your social strategy, add context to your data by benchmarking the success of your social strategy against your competitors.